tthorntone/AdNauseam-Wiki/FAQ.md

 #### How does AdNauseam's clicking differ from 'click-fraud'?

 We understand what click-fraud is and do not believe we are engaging in it (nor do the lawyers we have consulted).
 Turning the tables, we would like to hear why someone holds that AdNauseam _does_ commit click fraud.
-Would they say the same of anyone who clicks on an ad in which they are not really interested?
+Would they say the same of anyone who clicks on an Ad in which they are not really interested?

 Click-Fraud:  "The practice of repeatedly clicking on an advertisement hosted on a website with the intention of generating revenue for the host site or draining revenue from the advertiser." (from http://clickfraud.org)